datamade/coordinated-entry-screening/README.md

 The Coordinated Entry Screening tool helps people experiencing homelessness in Chicago and its surrounding suburbs.
 The tool guides users through a series of questions to determine eligibility for [Coordinated Entry Access points](https://www.csh.org/chicagoces/) and other resources.
 Users can complete the survey via text-message or on a web interface.

+Built in collaboration with the [Corporation for Supportive Housing](https://www.csh.org/).

 ## Setup

 ### Dependencies